-The Franklin County Housing Authority maintains an active relationship with its residents and encourages residents of public housing to become involved in the housing authority's decision-making process.
-The Housing Authority engages in cooperative activities with the Boys & Girls Club in Chambersburg's Meadow
+The Franklin County Housing Authority maintains an active relationship with its residents and encourages residents of public housing to become involved in the housing authority's decision-making

-Creek 2, Waynesboro Communities that Care, and Pathstone.
 FCHA has also developed Resident Councils in both family developments and holds elections for Resident Councils.
 The resident councils manage Resident Participation Funding.
 There is one public housing resident who sits on the Board of Directors of the Franklin County Housing Authority.